 Carpet fleas are not very pleasant and in certain situations they can be pretty difficult to get rid of.

-However, if you happen to end up with fleas living inside your home there are some easy steps you can take to combat the issue and reclaim your pest free home.
+However, if you happen to end up with fleas living inside your home there are some easy steps you can take to combat the issue and reclaim your sanity.

 There are a lot of good products on the market to help you on the way, along with frequent vacuuming which is often the best way to get rid of fleas.

-It does take “elbow grease” when you are fighting pests, no matter what kind they may be, so be persistent until the fleas are completely gone.
+It does take a little bit of “elbow grease” when you are fighting pests inside your home, no matter what kind they may be.
+So be persistent until the fleas are completely gone.

 Fleas are actually a very common problem, and more so if you have pets which frequent the outdoors.
 Many do not realize that rodents, such as mice and rats, can also carry fleas to your carpet.